Exeton/Code-Improvement-Study---Pong/README.md

             }
 ```

-We want to change this to no longer create a newBall(), which serves a number of benifits:
+We want to change this to no longer create a newBall(), which serves a number of benefits:

 1. It's more intuitive to reset the balls position and velocity, than reset it by creating a new object.
 You can even use a more intuitive name like ball.resetBall(), instead of ball = newBall();
 2. We're not creating and destroying objects wastefully.
-Creating a few ball objects oubivously won't create memory issues, however it seems like the program is designed to go out of its' way to create new objects.
+Creating a few ball objects obviously won't create memory issues, however it seems like the program is designed to go out of its' way to create new objects.

 We'll start by copy and pasting the newBall() method into the Ball class, and making a couple changes.